-If you are on your way to admire Dettifoss and Selfoss, I strongly recommend the few extra kilometers to see the panorama view of Hafragilsfoss and its surrounding canyon.
+If you are on your way to admire Dettifoss and Selfoss, I strongly recommend the few extra kilometers to see the panoramic view of the Hafragilsfoss waterfall, Iceland, and its surrounding canyon Jokulsargljufur.
 This was my favorite of the 3 waterfalls along Jokulsargljufur even though it is often overlooked by visitors.

 Hagragilsofss is name after the Hafragil ravine created by the Jokulsa river.
 The waterfall is 27 meters high (79 feet), 91 meters wide (299 feet).

 So many waterfalls to see in Iceland! (read my article about them)

 - From Reykjahlíð at Lake Mývatn, drive east on the Ring Road (n°1) for 35km and turn left on Road 864 (Hólsfjallavegur) and continue approximately 35 km.
 The left turn to Hafragilfoss is indicated

 - From Husavik, Head South on 85 and turn left on Road864 for 25km.
 Hafragilfoss will be indicated on you right.